benman1/benman1/README.md

 ### Hi there 👋

 I am Ben Auffarth, a full-stack data scientist living in London.
+I'm currently available for contract work.
+If you have a project in mind, feel free to reach out!
+You can find my bio and contact details on my [website](https://benauffarth.com).

 If you like my contributions, please check out my books:
 * [Generative AI with LangChain](https://amzn.to/3ua3mbY) (2023)
 * [Machine Learning for Time-Series with Python](https://amzn.to/3z1lCSI) (2021)
 * [Artificial Intelligence with Python Cookbook](https://amzn.to/3qvEVQc) (2020)